Hepatoblastoma is a solid tumour cancer that develops in the soft tissue of the liver and accounts for almost half of liver cancers in children.

 - Liver Function Tests: A blood sample is checked to determine the quantities of various substances released into the blood by the liver.

-- Serum Tumour Marker Test: This procedure checks the quantity of a tumour marker substance in this case made by the liver tumour.
+- Serum Tumour Marker Test: This procedure checks the of a tumour marker substance in this case made by the liver tumour.
 It is called alpha-fetoprotein (AFP).

 - Liver Function Tests: This is a procedure where a blood sample is taken and checked to measure the amount of certain substances released by the liver into the bloodstream.

 - A Biopsy: Doctors perform a biopsy only if there is any doubt about the diagnosis of hepatoblastoma.